 uests at the Zapata Ranch can choose from a wide range of activities and programs offered both on the ranch and at nearby locations.
-In addition to our full-slate of ranching and horseback activities, we offer gold medal fly fishing, nature hikes, birding, wildlife watching, and more.
+In addition to our full-slate of ranching and horseback activities, we offer gold medal fly fishing, nature hikes, birding, wildlife watching, rock climbing, photography tours, and more.

 For riders who desire a more rustic horseback experience, several weeks each summer feature overnight pack trips, where riders venture into the nearby Sangre de Cristo mountains, exploring the surroundings on horseback by day and camping in the remote wilderness by night.
 For information on when our pack trips are offered, please consult our Events Calendar.